 1 The Charge for an After Hours Installation applies in addition to any Installation charges that would otherwise apply if the Installation was performed in Standard Hours.
 As set out in section 5(c)(ii) of the nbn® Ethernet Product Description, this Charge will not apply if the Ordered Product in respect of which nbn performs an After Hours Installation includes any of the following Enhanced Fault Rectification Service Level options: Enhanced-12 (24/7), Enhanced-4 (24/7) or Enhanced (90 Day)-12 (24/7).

-2 Not applicable for nbn® Ethernet (Wireless).

-3 This Charge applies where an order is completed as an nbn Professional Installation – FTTC, except that no Charge will apply if that nbn Professional Installation - FTTC is performed:
+2 This Charge applies where an order is completed as an nbn Professional Installation – FTTC, except that no Charge will apply if that nbn Professional Installation - FTTC is performed:

  in respect of an Accelerated Connection; or